rafaelurrutiasilva/Proxmox_on_Nuc/README.md

 ## Document Status
 This repository is considered complete and officially published.<br>
 Future improvements, refinements, or corrections may be introduced through controlled updates.
-Any changes will be versioned and documented in the commit history and/or changelog.
+Any changes will be versioned and documented in the commit history.

 ## Disclaimer
 > [!CAUTION]